Hyundai Tucson Insurance Rates

-Estimated insurance prices for a Hyundai Tucson are $1,280 every 12 months for full coverage.
-Comprehensive insurance costs on average $280 a year, collision costs $452, and liability insurance costs $390.
-A policy with only liability insurance costs as little as $452 a year, with a high-risk policy costing $2,750 or more.
-Teens pay the most at $4,778 a year or more.
+Average insurance rates for a Hyundai Tucson are $1,270 a year for full coverage.
+Comprehensive costs on average $260 a year, collision costs $436, and liability insurance costs $416.
+A liability-only policy costs as little as $474 a year, with high-risk insurance costing around $2,742.
+Teen drivers receive the highest rates at $4,818 a year or more.

-Full coverage includes $500 comprehensive and collision deductibles, minimum liability limits, and includes uninsured/under-insured motorist coverage.
-Rates include averaging for all states and Tucson trim levels.
+Rates include $500 deductibles, 30/60 liability limits, and includes uninsured motorist coverage.
+Rates are averaged for all states and Tucson trim levels.

 Use the form below to get customized rates for your location.